 Wake Tech's Fall graduation ceremonies are set for 9 a.m. and 12 p.m.
 Saturday on Scott Northern Wake Campus.
 Family and friends unable to attend in person can watch the ceremonies live online.

 Wake Tech’s Supply Chain Management program allows students to learn about the international and domestic movement of goods from the raw materials sources through production and ultimately to the consumer.
-The program serves both entry level students and also those employed in the field who may need to upgrade their skills or acquire new ones.
+The program serves both entry-level students and those employed in the field who may need to upgrade their skills or acquire new ones.

-Graduates should qualify for positions in a wide range of government agencies, manufacturing, and service organizations.
-Employment opportunities include entry-level purchasing, material management, warehousing, inventory, transportation coordinators, and logistics analysts.
+Graduates should qualify for positions in a range of government agencies, manufacturing and service organizations.
+Employment opportunities include entry-level purchasing, material management, warehousing, inventory, transportation coordinators and logistics analysts.

-In addition to our flexible 8-week and 16-week curriculum courses advertised in the fall and spring through Webadvisor, our program is ready to meet your company's business training needs through tailored, for-credit curriculum
+In addition to Wake Tech's flexible eight- and 16-week curriculum courses, the program is ready to meet your company's business training needs through tailored, for-credit curriculum.